chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/2_configure_env.md

 {{% /expand %}}
 {{% expand "Click here for instructions if using PowerShell:" %}}

-1. If you do not have the AWS Tools for Powershell, download and install them following the instructions here. <https://aws.amazon.com/powershell/>
+1. To install the necessary AWS Tools for Powershell packages, and to setup AWS credentials for PowerShell follow the [instructions here](../documentation/tools_for_powershell/)

 1. Download the {{% githublink link_name="resiliency PowerShell scripts from GitHub" path="static/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Code/FailureSimulations/powershell/" %}} to a location convenient for you to execute them.
 You can use the following links to download the scripts:
       * [powershell/fail_instance.ps1](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Code/FailureSimulations/powershell/fail_instance.ps1)